-- 1) Procedural irregularity that affected the outcome of the matter; - 2) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - 3) The Title IX Coordinator (or designee), Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.
+- 1) A procedural irregularity affected the outcome of the matter. - 2) New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter. - 3) The Title IX Coordinator (or designee), Investigator(s), or Decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the specific Complainant or Respondent that affected the outcome of the matter.

-If any of the grounds in the Request for Appeal do not meet the grounds in this Policy, that request will be denied and the parties and their Advisors will be notified in writing of the denial and the rationale.
+If any of the grounds in the Request for Appeal do not meet the grounds in this Policy, that request will be denied, and the parties and their Advisors will be notified in writing of the denial and the rationale.

-If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Chair will notify the other party(ies) and their Advisors, the Title IX Coordinator(or designee), and, when appropriate, the Investigator(s) and/or the original Decision-maker(s).
+If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Chair or designee will notify all parties and their Advisors, the Title IX Coordinator (or designee), and, when appropriate, the Investigator(s) and/or the original Decision-maker(s).

-All other party(ies) and their Advisors, the Title IX Coordinator(or designee), and, when appropriate, the Investigator(s) and/or the original Decision-maker(s) will be emailed a copy of the request with the approved grounds and then be given three (3) business days to submit a response to the portion of the appeal that was approved and involves them.
-All responses will be forwarded by the Chair to all parties for review and comment.
+All other parties and their Advisors, the Title IX Coordinator(or designee), and, when appropriate, the Investigator(s) and/or the original Decision-maker(s) will be emailed, and/or provided a hard copy of the Request for Appeal or designee with the approved grounds and then be given seven (7) business days to submit a response to the portion of the appeal that was approved and involves them.
+All responses, if any, will be forwarded by the Appeal Chair to all parties for review and comment.

-The non-appealing party (if any) may also choose to raise a new ground for appeal at this time.
-If so, that will be reviewed for standing by the Appeal Chair and either denied or approved.
-If approved, it will be forwarded to the party who initially requested an appeal, the Investigator(s) and/or original Decision-maker(s), as necessary, who will submit their responses in three (3) business days, which will be circulated for review and comment by all parties.
+The non-appealing party (if any) may also choose to appeal at this time.
+If so, that will be reviewed to determine if it meets the grounds in this Policy by the Appeal Chair or designee and either denied or approved.
+If approved, it will be forwarded to the party who initially requested an appeal, the Title IX Coordinator (or designee), and the Investigator(s) and/or original Decision-maker(s), as necessary, who will submit their responses, if any, within seven (7) business days.
+Any such responses will be circulated for review and comment by all parties.
+If not approved, the parties will be notified accordingly, in writing.

 Neither party may submit any new requests for appeal after this time period.
-The Appeal Chair will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses will be shared with the Appeal Panel, and the Panel will render a decision in no more than three (3) business days, barring exigent circumstances.
+The Appeal Chair or designee will collect any additional information needed and all documentation regarding the approved grounds for appeal, and the subsequent responses will be shared with the Appeal Panel/Chair, and the Chair/Panel will render a decision within no more than seven (7) business days, barring exigent circumstances.
 All decisions are by majority vote and apply the preponderance of the evidence standard.

-A Notice of Appeal Outcome will be sent to all parties simultaneously including the decision on each approved ground and rationale for each decision.
-The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanctions that may result which the University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the University is permitted to share under state or federal law.
+A Notice of Appeal Outcome will be sent to all parties simultaneously.
+The Notice of Appeal Outcome will specify the finding on each ground for appeal, any specific instructions for remand or reconsideration, any sanction(s) that may result which the University is permitted to share according to state or federal law, and the rationale supporting the essential findings to the extent the University is permitted to share under state or federal law.

-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official institutional records, or emailed to the parties' University-issued email or otherwise approved account.
-Once mailed, emailed and/or received in-person, notice will be presumptively delivered.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person or emailed to the parties' University-issued email or otherwise approved account.
+Once emailed and/or received in-person, notice will be presumptively delivered.

-B. Sanctions Status during the Appeal
+B. Sanctions Status During the Appeal

-Any sanctions imposed as a result of the hearing are stayed during the appeal process.
+Any sanctions imposed as a result of the hearing are stayed (i.e.: not implemented) during the appeal process.
 Supportive measures may be reinstated, subject to the same supportive measure procedures above.